Sky trolls Spark with rugby streaming stats

 If things go south, Spark says it will transfer a game to TVNZ within minutes.

-If things go to plan, TVNZ will still bolster the RWC's total viewership by screening a swag of games on a one-hour delay with no ads (beyond those already carried on Spark Sport) - including the opener, all of the All Black's pool games, the AB's presumed quarter-final.
+If things go to plan, TVNZ will still bolster the RWC's total viewership by screening a swag of games on a one-hour delay with no ads (beyond those already carried on Spark Sport) - including the opener, all of the All Black's pool games, and the AB's presumed quarter-final.
 TVNZ will also carry both semis and the final live (see the full list of 14 free games below).

 READ MORE: